Parking permits are required in General Parking Permit Zones between the hours of 8:30 am and 4:30 pm Monday to Friday, with the exception of:

 Car parking on campuses is limited and in high demand.
+A valid permit allows you to park on campus in an available bay specific to your permit type.
+Purchasing a permit does not guarantee bay availability.
 The first few weeks of Trimester 1 and 2 are the most difficult times to find a car park on campus.
 Please consider alternative modes of transport to get to campus eg. using public transport, walking, cycling or carpooling – you can save yourself time and money.

 Short term parking permits – casual (hourly/daily)

-We are pleased to announce that CellOPark is our new ‘Pay As You Go’ mobile App provider.
+CellOPark is our 'Pay As You Go’ mobile App provider.
 You can establish a CellOPark account with a valid debit or credit card, use your smartphone (laptop, computer or make a phone call) to start a parking permit session and then end a parking permit session when you’re ready to leave.
 You no longer need to determine how long you’ll require parking prior to purchasing a parking permit session and then potentially paying for time not needed.
 Now you’ll only be charged for the parking time you actually use.

 To register, simply install the free CellOPark Australia App and complete the short sign-up form.
 You can enter up to three vehicles on your account but only one vehicle can park at any time.
 Please take extra care to ensure you enter your vehicle registration(s) correctly (the most common mistake to avoid is entering the letter ‘I’ instead of the number ‘1’ or the letter ‘O’ instead of the number ‘0’ or vice versa).

 To start a parking permit session, select your location, the relevant campus zone number and ‘START’.
 Remember to ‘STOP’ when you leave and pay only for the time you park.

 CellOPark zone numbers for our campuses are:

 |1040300||1040200||1040100||Not Required in General (White) Bays from 28/11/16|